 Another Major Champion that grew up mastering his craft on these links was fellow Queenslander, Wayne Grady.
 Before he went on to win the PGA Championship in 1990 at Shoal Creek, he also won Virginia’s Club Championship in 1976, repeating in 1977.

 Walking in the Footsteps of Legends

 We arrived and checked in with Zach Maxwell, son of Head Professional Brett Maxwell.
-He told us about the golf course and a little bit of the impressive history.
-He said that much of the golf course has changed over the years since a young Norman and Grady walked these holes, but the routing of some of the holes are still similar.
+He told us about the golf course and a little bit of its impressive history.
+He said that much of the golf course has changed over the years since a young Norman and Grady walked these holes, but the routing of some of the holes is still similar.
 Zach has plans to make the game his profession and dreams of playing on the Japan Tour someday.

 Making our way to the tee, we were incredibly excited knowing that we were walking in the footsteps of legends!

-The long uphill 451-yard sixth was a fantastic par 4 and probably was our favourite hole on the golf course.
+The long uphill 451-yard sixth was a fantastic par 4 and probably was our favorite hole on the golf course.
 The perfect target off the tee is to aim at the left greenside bunker and hope that you can reach the top of the slope.
 If not, you will have a blind long iron in, as I did.
-From the centre of the fairway, I proceeded to chunk a 5-iron fat which left me well short of the green.
+From the center of the fairway, I proceeded to chunk a 5-iron fat which left me well short of the green.
 This hole really made us wonder where a fifteen-year-old Norman would have hit his tee shot.
 Oh, and with persimmon!